VigneswarM/SoftwareMeasurement/README.md

 ## Mutation Score Calculation( Metric 3)
 - [x] How we implemented in our project?

-We perfomed the calculation of this metric using [PIT](http://pitest.org/).It is fast, easy to use, actively developed and supported.The reports produced by PIT are in an easy to read format combining line coverage and mutation coverage information.
+We performed the calculation of this metric using [PIT](http://pitest.org/).
+It is fast, easy to use, actively developed and supported.
+The reports produced by PIT are in an easy to read format combining line coverage and mutation coverage information.

 To perform pit, we should add the below dependency plugin to pom.xml
 ```